pudly/schmopera-hugo/content/articles/listening-to-pop-music-an-opera-critics-s-running-playlist.md

 He's the face of our 2016 article about [pop singers with serious pipes](/13-more-pop-singers-with-pipes-lets-hear-it-for-the-boys/), and CeeLo Green is a staple on my running playlists.
 "Fuck You" (or "Forget You", in its clean version) is pretty darn old by pop music standards, released in 2010 on his album, _The Lady Killer_.

+Even though it's a very pointed middle finger to a woman who apparently dumped CeeLo for someone with more money, I love this song because it's full of joy.
+And the cool thing is, I think you can only get to a breakup song full of joy by doing two things that great singers do: travel the emotional road all the way to the end, and have your chops in order.

 * vibrato control
 * backup singers
 *